ggmartins/ggmartins/README.md

 # Portfolio Images

 Hi, I'm a Senior Software Engineer working for [DSI](https://datascience.uchicago.edu/about/leadership-staff/) Data Science Institute.
-I'm currently allocated on the Internet Equity Initiative ([IEI](https://internetequity.uchicago.edu/)) as a Backend/Data Engineer.
-I have +20 years working on Computer Networks with experience in Security, HPC and Mobile.
-Recently, I've been shitfting the gears for everything's Data and Education, BI and Decision-making processes.
+I'm currently allocated to the Internet Equity Initiative ([IEI](https://internetequity.uchicago.edu/)) as a Backend/Data Engineer.
+I have +20 years of working on Computer Networks with experience in Security, HPC, and Mobile.
+Recently, I've been shifting the gears for everything's Data and Education, BI, and Decision-making processes.

-Instead of a wordy Resume, here's a more relaxed collage of image with important documentation of my work as most of it is open source.
+Instead of a wordy Resume, here's a more relaxed collage of images with important documentation of my work as most of it is open source.

 <hr />

 <p align="center">

 <img width="662" alt="image" style="align: center" src="https://github.com/ggmartins/ggmartins/assets/2147779/007df795-700f-4fb1-8b35-1dec739a5c04"><br>
   Figure 1.
 This is the Netrics backend stack I'm resposible for.
-Some of this is WIP but most has been in prod for ~2 years and crossed the half terabyte mark of data volume.
-The stack include, for example, small golang data collection applications, python IaC (Serverless AWS code), terraform code, SQL database schema, parallel python data ingestion, kafka producer/consumers.
+Some of this is WIP but most has been in prod for ~2 years and crossed the half-terabyte mark of data volume.
+The stack includes, for example, small Golang data collection applications, python IaC (Serverless AWS code), terraform code, SQL database schema, parallel python data ingestion, kafka producer/consumers.
 </p>

 <hr />